Meet the Team at Advantage Therapy Services

 What am I doing when I’m not at work?

-Hello, I’m Jayne Weston
+Hello, I’m Lindsey Garner.

 Speech-Language Pathologist, Clinical Fellow